dora-team/dora.dev/hugo/content/contact/_index.md

 **in a publication:** Have you found an error in one of our publications?
 Check to see if it has already been acknowledged in [DORA publications errata](/publications/errata/).
 If not, [contact us to report it](mailto:dora-advocacy@google.com?subject=DORA+Publication+error+report).
 Please include the publication title and page number.

+Please include the publication title and page number.

 #### Speaking engagement or workshop request
 Contact us at [dora-advocacy@google.com](mailto:dora-advocacy@google.com?subject=Speaking+engagement+or+workshop+request).